-This is a Double Duty recipe and tastes equally good warm as it does cold.
-It can be a main for dinner, make yummy little sandwiches when spooned onto soft dinner rolls or morph into a beautiful salad when placed onto a mound of fresh greens, like arugula or watercress.
+This recipe tastes equally good warm as it does cold.
+It can be a main for dinner, make yummy little sandwiches when spooned onto soft dinner rolls, or morph into a beautiful salad when placed onto a mound of fresh greens, like arugula or watercress.
 It is startlingly simple yet delicious.
 Make the dressing a day ahead to let the flavors develop.

-1. Fill a medium pot with enough water to cover the chicken.
-Bring the water to a boil, reduce the heat, cover and simmer for 10 to 12 minutes.
+- Fill a medium pot with enough water to cover the chicken.
+Bring the water to a boil, reduce the heat, cover, and simmer for 10-12 minutes.
 Cut into the chicken with a knife.
-If the juice runs clear it is fully cooked but if the juice is pink, cook a few additional minutes.
+If the juice runs clear it is fully cooked, but if the juice is pink, cook a few additional minutes.
 Remove the pot from the heat and set aside to cool in the water.
 Save broth for another use.

-3. Leaves the breasts whole if you plan to serve warm as a main course or cut the chicken into into bite sized pieces if you plan to serve as sandwiches or as a salad.
+- Leave the breasts whole if you plan to serve warm as a main course, or cut the chicken into into bite sized pieces if you plan to serve as sandwiches or as a salad.

-4. Add chicken to a medium sized bowl.
+- Add chicken to a medium sized bowl.
 Pour the dressing, reserving a few tablespoons, over the chicken and toss.
 Sprinkle with additional salt and freshly ground pepper to taste.
-Use the additional sauce as desired to taste depending on how you plan to use the dish.
+Use the additional sauce as desired depending on how you plan to use the dish.

-Many non-organic brands of “fermented” foods like capers, pickles, and olives contain some of the most notorious preservatives.
-Even though they can be difficult to find, it is worth the challenge and added expense.
+Many non-organic brands of “fermented” foods, like capers, pickles, and olives, contain some of the most notorious preservatives.
+Even though organic and preservative-free products can be difficult to find, it is worth the challenge and added expense.
 Most “whole foods” type grocers carry organic pickled products.